origo-map/origo-documentation/content/layers.md

 `clusterOptions` | options for clustering.
 See the settings page for details.
 `searchable` | used with includeSearchableLayers in search control.
 Can be set to 'always', true (when visible) or false.
 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
+`removable` | Adds an remove button next to the layer name if set to true.
+Optional.

 #### Basic example GeoJSON